ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 - no UI texts are currently in the making,
 - no UI texts are about to be done,
-- no UI texts are done, but not yet merged into the `l10n` branch
+- no UI texts are done, but not yet merged into the `l10n` branch.

 Otherwise, it could occur that our UI writers just provided new translations, but we can't merge them back into `l10n` and afterwards directly to `master` because the `l10n` branch contains untranslated keys.